Influenza (flu) vaccine

 Long-term care residents from a nursing home or an adult residential facility can receive their vaccine on site.

-Midwives provide vaccination to pregnant individuals.
+Midwives can provide vaccination to pregnant individuals.

 Out-of-province students can also get their flu shots through student health services at their respective post-secondary institutions.